-The proposed bill H. 3811 aims to amend the South Carolina Code of Laws by adding Section 12-6-3830, which establishes a refundable income tax credit for taxpayers with children attending qualifying private schools, parochial schools, or home schools for grades K-12.
+The proposed bill H. 3811 aims to amend the South Carolina Code of Laws by introducing Section 12-6-3830, which establishes a refundable income tax credit for taxpayers with children attending qualifying private schools, parochial schools, or home schools for grades K-12.
 The credit is set at either $7,000 or the actual cost of tuition for private or parochial schools, whichever is lower.
-To qualify, schools must meet specific criteria, including providing an affidavit confirming their K-12 status, being able to enroll students, and making financial records available to families.
+To qualify, schools must meet specific criteria, including providing an affidavit of K-12 status, being able to enroll students, and making financial records available to families.
 Additionally, taxpayers claiming this credit cannot also claim the exceptional needs tax credit in the same tax year, and eligibility is restricted for those whose children attended public school for more than 44 days in the current tax year.

 Statutes affected: 01/28/2025: 12-6-3830